code4lib/python4lib-resources/mtg_notes.md

 + New model has advantages over subfiels as a list of strings:
   + matches how cataloger's think about subfields - as code-value pairs (Tomasz)
-  + helps guard against errors such as missing an element to properly create subfield
+  + helps guard against errors such as missing an element to properly create a subfield

 + discussed briefly differences between pymarc and similar Pearl library [MARC::Record]https://metacpan.org/pod/MARC::Record()